ppoffice/hexo-theme-icarus/source/_posts/post/Table-of-Contents.md

-title: Table of Contents Example
+title: Table of Contents / Catalogue
-date: 2015-03-10 22:46:00
+date: 2018-10-17 22:46:00
 categories:
 - Configuration
 - Posts
 toc: true
 ---
-Add the highlighted line to the front-matter of your post Markdown file:
+To display a Table of Contents / Catalogue (toc) widget on a post page, please first add `toc: true` to the front-matter of your post Markdown file:
-{% codeblock lang:diff _config.yml %}
+{% codeblock lang:yaml post.md %}
 title: Table of Contents Example
-date: 2015-03-10 22:46:00
-+ toc: true
+toc: true
+---
+Post content...
+{% endcodeblock %}

+Then, add the `toc` widget to the theme's configuration file:

+{% codeblock lang:yaml _config.yml %}
+widgets:
+    -
+        type: toc
+        position: left
-{% endcodeblock %} And that's it!
+{% endcodeblock %}

 <!-- more -->

 # First level title